 Make or Break: How Your GC Relationship Determines Project Success or Failure

-A developer can secure financing, assemble a prime site, and design a project that perfectly addresses market demand—only to watch everything unravel when construction costs balloon by 20% or timelines stretch months beyond projections.
+A developer can secure financing, assemble a prime site, and design a project that perfectly addresses market demand—only to watch everything unravel when construction costs balloon or timelines stretch months beyond projections.
 The culprit?
 Often a general contractor relationship that was mismanaged from day one.

 Key Details